 Apr 25, 2014|

-Last updated on October 16th, 2020 at 08:18 am
+Last updated on October 29th, 2020 at 08:44 am

-After visiting every country in the continent, I’ve found that there’s one beach that sticks out.
+After visiting every country on the continent, I’ve found that there’s one beach that sticks out.
 Set along a coastline once frequented by pirates, Tayrona National Park, Colombia on the Caribbean sea offers a beach you won’t find in Brazil or anywhere else on a South America tour.
 It’s still an authentic place with not many tourists and pure nature that creates this end of the world atmosphere.
 Now when Colombia tours are getting more and more popular you should really consider adding Tayrona beach to your itinerary.

-Where is this Tayrona National Park, Colombia?
+Where is Tayrona National Park Colombia?

-Why Tayrona National Park, Colombia is so special?
+Why is Tayrona National Park so special?

 Tayrona rewards travelers with a variety of beaches, pockmarked with elephantine boulders, and a general feeling that dinosaurs still roam just beyond that far stand of trees.
 Indeed, what makes Tayrona unique is a combination of coastal mountains, cloud forest, and crystal clear Caribbean.
 In fact, the Sierra Nevada de Santa Marta mountains are the world’s highest coastal mountain range.
 The proximity of the mountains gives the beaches an intimate feel and remarkable postcard like landscape.
 And all those coconut palms provide plenty of shade and nice background for a perfect photo.

 Another reason why it’s so special is that there is a coral reef in Tayrona Park with over 110 coral species.
 That is a great experience for all adventure tours lovers that would love to try some snorkelling in those crystal waters.